ManoPaduri/logseq-kpm-property-rotator/docs/ROTATION_LOGIC.md

 │   │   ├─ Term has sub-list → add/cycle sub-term, keep main term
 │   │   └─ No sub-list       → do nothing
 │   │
-│   └─ No → add first configured property with first term │
+│   └─ No → add ALL configured properties, each with their first term │
 └─ On success → reposition cursor after :: on that property line
 ```